 A wand-like device is used for the transvaginal USG, and while it’s not painful, there is a certain discomfort.
 It takes about two to three minutes, provided everything is clear.
 Your doctor will show you the images of your uterus and ovaries and explain anything you need to know.
 If you have a cyst or fibroid, the doctor may put you on medication, and ask you to come back for another test in a month.

 How to get screened for breast cancer

 Most healthcare centers that specialize in women’s health should have breast sonogram facilities.
-Some don’t have mammograms machines, but they will give you a referral to a center that does.
+Some don’t have mammogram machines, but they will give you a referral to a center that does.
 Then, there are some bigger establishments – like Medcare Women & Children Hospital – that have both.
 Your doctor will advise you how often you need to get both procedures done; it is recommended that those over 40 should have an annual sonogram and a mammogram every two years.

 The sonogram is done by an authorized gynecologist; it is a very simple procedure that takes about 10 minutes.
 The mammogram is a machine-driven process; a nursing attendant will take care of the operations, and the actual process is about 10 minutes long.

 Sexual health education is not mandatory under government UAE laws.
 Some private schools do teach sexual education, but that is at their own initiative.
 There is a growing realization, however, that sex education needs to be incorporated into the syllabus.

 Under UAE laws, it is illegal to be sexually active unless you are married.
 In reality, however, many expats are sexually active while being unmarried.
 It is advisable that if you are over 30, you should get an annual physical examination done.
 Given that the local healthcare system is based on Islamic laws, sexuality and sexual health are not flaunted – for instance, ‘safe sex’ is rarely made into a campaign.